MeshaalAlharthy/My_1st_Repo/README.md

   - Combined CLS embeddings, mean-pooled embeddings, and admin features into a unified final classification layer.

 - **Balanced focal loss**: Applied a custom-balanced focal loss to handle class imbalance and improve performance, especially for rare sensitivity classes.

-- **Data augmentation**: Used oversampling for minority classes to further improve generalization.

 - **Early stopping and weighted metrics**: Adopted early stopping and custom evaluation metrics focusing on weighted F1 score to ensure robust model performance.